DanielChalk/PHP_TDD_TEST/README.md

 Composer is already configured to autoload anything in the 'src' directory, put your source code in there.

-Feel free to ready documentation, it should be encouraged.
+Feel free to read documentation, it should be encouraged.